Causal Inference Under Approximate Neighborhood Interference: Conclusion

 \section{Conclusion}

-The causal literature on interference typically assumes $K$-neighborhood exposure mappings are correctly specified.
+The literature on causal inference under interference typically assumes $K$-neighborhood exposure mappings are correctly specified.
 This implies a limited model of interference in which units further than distance $K$ from the ego have no effect on the ego's response for some small, known $K$.
-Such a model is incompatible with those studied in the large theoretical and empirical literature on contagion and social interactions, in which units arbitrarily far from the ego can have an effect on the ego's outcome.
-This paper proposes a richer model of ``approximate neighborhood interference'' (ANI), under which the effect on the ego's outcome of treatment assigned to any alter is potentially nonzero but decreasing with network distance between ego and alter.
+Such a model is incompatible with those studied in the large theoretical and empirical literature on social interactions, in which units arbitrarily far from the ego can influence the ego's outcome.
+This paper proposes a richer model of ``approximate neighborhood interference'' (ANI) under which treatments assigned to distant alters have a nonzero effect on the ego's outcome, but the effect declines with network distance.
 Unlike with existing models of interference, we show that ANI is satisfied by well-known models of social interactions.
-We also show that our model is useful for large-sample inference, proving that, under ANI, standard IPW estimators are consistent for exposure effects and asymptotically normal.
+We also show that ANI is useful for large-sample inference, proving that IPW estimators are consistent and asymptotically normal.

-For inference, we consider a network HAC variance estimator, which enables inference robust to misspecification of exposure mappings under ANI.
+We consider a network HAC variance estimator for inference robust to misspecification of exposure mappings.
 We show the estimator is biased in a finite population setting.
 The bias term captures the variance of the unit-level treatment effects, which generalizes the well-known result on conservative variance estimation under no interference to settings with dependence due to interference.
-Finally, we propose a new bandwidth rule for the HAC estimator, which trades off bias and variance in manner that adapts to the growth rate of $K$-neighborhood sizes.
+Finally, we propose a new bandwidth for the HAC estimator, which trades off bias and variance in a manner that adapts to the growth rate of $K$-neighborhoods.